This one day Quicker Better Meetings Course is suitable for anyone involved in running effective meetings, facilitating groups or running teams.

 Mucking about with Managing Meetings Issues

-In the final section of the Facilitation and Better Meetings Training Course we ask participants to work with a current meetings issue.
+In the final section of the Facilitation and Better Meetings Training Course we ask participants to work on a current meetings issue.
 We set up each issue to be replayed, we recreate the exact difficulty the participant had, and then work to get a more satisfactory outcome for each situation.

 Within the constraints of a one-day workshop, there may not be time for all participants to play out their individual issues; we therefore look for the most useful issues to play out first.